A Guide to Profit and Loss (P&L)

 For example – if my business has an investment that increases in value – this is shown as contributing positively to profit on my P&L. And if I have an asset that depreciates (like a car) then this is a loss to the business.
 No cash has changed hands in either case – but the business has made a profit in one case and a loss in the other.

-More reasons why Profit and Loss is confusing…
+Profit and Loss Problems

-Another reason why profit and loss confuses me is that it doesn’t take the timing of payments into account.
+Another reason why profit and loss statement confuses me is that it doesn’t take the timing of payments into account.
 I think part of the reason this confuses me is because of the way I approach financial planning.

 I have not trained as an accountant – like most people the main interaction I have with money outside of work is my household finances.
 And in personal finance cash is absolutely king.
 It doesn’t matter to me that I have authorised a bank transfer that will take 3 days to complete – what matters to me is when that transfer actually happens.
 And so, when learning about business finances I naturally feel at home in the real world of the Cash Flow Statement.